GoogleChrome/web.dev/src/site/content/en/blog/yahoo-japan-news-bfcache/index.md

 Yahoo!
 JAPAN News, one of the most popular news platforms in Japan, drove a concerted effort to improve their bfcache hit-rate and saw significant user experience and business improvements as a result.
 Specifically, the results of the A/B test they conducted showed that pages that use bfcache had a **9% increase in ads revenue**.

-This case study will explain howYahoo!
+This case study will explain how Yahoo!
 JAPAN News removed the blockers for bfcache, and how bfcache drastically improved the user experience.

 ## Removing blockers for bfcache

-bfcache has been available since version M86 on Chrome, and is also available on all modern browsers.
+bfcache has been available since Chrome 86, and is also available on all modern browsers.
 However, taking full advantage of bfcache requires removing potential blockers on one's website.
 Some major blockers that Yahoo!
 JAPAN News faced were:

-1. Removing `unload` handlers
+1. Use of `unload` handlers
-2. Removing the [`no-store` directive](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cache-Control#no-store) from any set `Cache-control` headers
+2. Use of the [`no-store` directive](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cache-Control#no-store) on `Cache-control` headers

+You can check what major blockers there are for your website by going to **Chrome Dev Tools > Applications > Back/forward Cache** ([more details](/bfcache/#test-to-ensure-your-pages-are-cacheable)), or by calling [`notRestoredReasons` API](https://developer.chrome.com/docs/web-platform/bfcache-notrestoredreasons/) for a more comprehensive view of blockers based on actual usage in the wild.

 Here's how Yahoo!
-JAPAN News has removed the blockers above:
+JAPAN News has removed their blockers:

 - **Unload Handlers:** Use the `pagehide` event instead of `unload` event, as the `unload` event is [very unreliable](/bfcache/#never-use-the-unload-event).
-Also, `permission-policy: unload` was [launched in version M115](https://chromestatus.com/feature/5579556305502208) so that the websites can reliably remove `unload` handlers for specific origins.
+Also, `permission-policy: unload` was [launched in Chrome 115](https://chromestatus.com/feature/5579556305502208) so that the websites can reliably remove `unload` handlers for specific origins.
 Chrome is also planning to [gradually deprecate `unload` handlers](https://github.com/fergald/docs/blob/master/explainers/permissions-policy-deprecate-unload.md#logistics-of-deprecation).

-  You can check what major blockers there are for your website by going to **Chrome Dev Tools > Applications > Back/forward Cache** ([more details](/bfcache/#test-to-ensure-your-pages-are-cacheable)), or by calling [`notRestoredReasons` API](https://github.com/rubberyuzu/bfcache-not-retored-reason/blob/main/NotRestoredReason.md) for a more comprehensive view of blockers based on actual usage in the wild.
 - **`Cache-control: no-store`** (or CCNS for short): Changing the `Cache-control` header from **`no-store`** to **`no-cache`** can enable bfcache.
-Chrome is also planning to start [caching for bfcache even with a `no-store` header](https://chromestatus.com/feature/6705326844805120).
+Chrome is also planning to start [caching for bfcache even with a `no-store` header in certain circumstances](https://chromestatus.com/feature/6705326844805120).

 CCNS is intended for pages that should never be cached, under any circumstance.
 This comes with an obvious caveat—the page with CCNS will not be able to benefit from any caching technology, including CDN edge servers and local caches.